preciofishbone/OmniaDocsG2/pages/delete-page/index.rst

 When you delete a page, it may be possible to create a new draft page in that process.

-You can delete a whole Page Collection the same way as is described here and you can delete unused Page Types as well.
+You can delete a whole page collection the same way as is described here and you can delete unused page types as well.

 All colleagues with editor permissions to a page can delete that page.
 The editor that deletes a page can also restore it, if needed.
-A Publishing App Administrator can delete and restore all pages, Page Types and Page Collections in a Publishing App.
+A publishing app administrator can delete and restore all pages, page types and page collections in a publishing app.

 For more technical information about deleting pages, see the bottom of this description.